provandal/binarydigittrainer/replit.md

 - **Real-time Updates**: Live visualization of training progress and network activations

 ## Key Features
-- **Interactive Binary Grid**: 8x8 clickable grid for creating digit patterns
+- **Interactive Drawing Canvas**: 3×3 pixel grid where each pixel is a 3×3 sub-pixel grid for realistic drawing
-- **Neural Network Visualization**: Real-time display of network layers and activations
+- **Continuous Pixel Values**: Each pixel value ranges from 0-1 based on filled sub-pixels (e.g., 3/9 = 0.33)
-- **Training Controls**: Start/stop training with configurable target labels
+- **Step-by-Step Training**: 6-stage training cycle with clear visualization of each step
-- **Metrics Dashboard**: Live accuracy, loss, and training progress tracking
+- **Neural Network Architecture**: Simple 9→4→2 network for binary digit classification (0 vs 1)
-- **Testing Interface**: Sample digit loading and prediction testing
+- **Weight Visualization**: Real-time display of connection weights with color coding
-- **Responsive Design**: Mobile-friendly interface with adaptive layouts
+- **Educational Focus**: Designed for learning neural network fundamentals, not performance

 ## Database Schema
 - **Users Table**: Basic user management with username/password authentication